-Lakes Region Water Company (LRWC) owns & operates two deep Bedrock Wells.
-Bedrock Well #1 is approximately 200 feet deep, yields 35 gallons per minute (GPM) and is located 32 feet northeast of the Pumphouse.
-Bedrock Well #2 yields 8 GPM, is approximately 420 feet deep and is located 46 feet southeast of the Pumphouse.
+Lakes Region Water Company (LRWC) owns & operates one deep Bedrock Well.
+Bedrock Well #1 is approximately 1000 feet deep, yields 35 gallons per minute (GPM) and is located 32 feet northeast of the Pumphouse.
 Treatment for Iron & Manganese as well as for Radium & Uranium was installed.
 During 2018, the water was treated with green sand filtration for iron (unregulated contaminant) removal and four 4 cu ft.
 Anion Resin Softeners to remove uranium were installed November 3rd, 2018.